poppinace/fade/README.md

 <p align="center"><img src="visualization.jpg" width="800" title="visualization"/></p>

 ## Installation
-Our codes are tested on Python 3.8.8 and PyTorch 1.9.0. mmcv(https://github.com/open-mmlab/mmcv) is additionally required for the feature assembly function by CARAFE(https://github.com/myownskyW7/CARAFE).
+Our codes are tested on Python 3.8.8 and PyTorch 1.9.0. [mmcv](https://github.com/open-mmlab/mmcv) is additionally required for the feature assembly function by [CARAFE](https://github.com/myownskyW7/CARAFE).

 ## Start
-Our experiments are based on A2U matting(https://github.com/dongdong93/a2u_matting) and SegFormer(https://github.com/NVlabs/SegFormer).
-Please follow their installation instruction to prepare the models.
-In the folders a2u_matting and segformer we provide the modified model and the config files for FADE and FADE-Lite.
+Our experiments are based on [A2U matting](https://github.com/dongdong93/a2u_matting) and [SegFormer](https://github.com/NVlabs/SegFormer).
+Please follow their installation instructions to prepare the models.
+In the folders `a2u_matting` and `segformer` we provide the modified model and the config files for FADE and FADE-Lite.

 Here are results of image matting and semantic segmentation: